-It's not just for coffee - Glasgow's cafes are where you’ll most definitely experience the city’s famous friendliness, and the city's café scene is filled to the brim with independent cafes and coffee shops to hang with your friends, read a book or simply just people watch.
+It's not just for coffee - Glasgow's cafes are where you’ll most definitely experience the city’s famous friendliness, and the scene is filled to the brim with independent cafes and coffee shops to hang out with your friends, read a book or simply just people watch.

 But with so many in every neighbourhood in the city, where should you start?
 Well here’s a taster of some of the cream of the crop when it comes to enjoying Glasgow’s café culture.

 Named after the first ever African American student to achieve a medical degree from the University of Glasgow in 1837 (James McCune Smith – who became an influential American abolitionist) this café’s ethos is entrenched in the city’s history and provenance.

-This unique little café is situated in the oldest part of the city and leads the way in their use of produce from local and ethical suppliers and farms and is renowned for serving Dear Green Coffee (specialist coffee roasters in Glasgow) and their Scottish Enlightenment themed deli sandwiches.
-A tasty piece of history served with a modern NYC twist and a laid back friendly Glaswegian atmosphere.
+This unique little café is situated in the East, the oldest part of the city, and leads the way in their use of produce from local and ethical suppliers, and is renowned for serving Dear Green Coffee (specialist coffee roasters in Glasgow) and for their Scottish Enlightenment themed deli sandwiches.
+A tasty piece of history served with a modern NYC twist and a laid-back friendly Glaswegian atmosphere.

 Affectionately known as “The Lab” this cosy little café, in the city centre, has been listed in the top 30 of Britain’s best coffee shops (Caffeine Magazine) and one of the world’s best places to drink coffee (Phaidon 2017) – suffice to say, these guys know their coffee!